-Research Files CIMAS maintains informational files on subjects of local interest, including families, organizations and events.
+We maintain informational files on subjects of local interest, including families, organizations and events.
 Descriptions of the Information Files are available in our Online Archives.

-Reference Library The Museum and Archives has a reference library with books relating to the area’s social and natural history, as well as books by local authors.
+The Reference Library contains books relating to the area’s social and natural history, as well as books by local authors.
 We also have a complete set of the Whaletown National Enquirer.